k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

-# Relations Creation
+# Creation of Reference Relation

-The following article describes plugins that create relations in the Catalog schema, based on the column names comparison in the data source.
+The following article describes plugins that create the *refersTo* relations in the Catalog schema, based on various types of analysis in the data source.

 * [Reference by Names Comparison](05_relations_creation.md#reference-by-names-comparison) - identify possible foreign key references between datasets by matching field names and create the *refersTo* relations.
 * [Reference by Query Analysis](05_relations_creation.md#reference-by-query-analysis) - identify possible foreign key references between datasets by analyzing the JOIN statements in the provided SQL file and create the *refersTo* relations.
 The plugin is introduced in V8.3.